Tip #867: The Importance of Questions

 His statement illustrates both the importance of asking good questions and the difficulty in identifying what they are.

 There is a very effective technique of asking “why?” five times to get to the root of a problem.
 We know that the obvious problem is rarely the problem, and the obvious solution is rarely the solution.
-We need to give ourselves the time and permission to drill down, to keep asking questions until we have complete and sufficient answers.
+We need to give ourselves the time and permission to drill down, to keep asking until we have complete and sufficient answers.

 The bottom line is that there are layers of good questions.
-We don’t have to limit ourselves to the first or even the second question we ask.
+We don’t have to limit ourselves to the first or even the second we ask.
 We should keep asking questions until we can dig no deeper.

 I’m not suggesting that we do this in every conversation- just in those conversations where the answers may have a significant impact on our relationships, our performance, and/or the business itself.